Having a tax plan in place before 30 June will help you make strategic decisions to maximise your returns come tax time.

 This means accounting for GST on a cash basis rather than accruals, so you pay GST to the ATO when you actually collect it, not when you issue your invoice.
 GST cash accounting is also good for improving your cash flow.

 This tax planning strategy is useful in situations where you may be looking to change from a family partnership to a family trust.
-If you’re a Small Business Entity (SBE), you can transfer an active asset of your business (such as goodwill) to another SBE as part of a genuine business restructure, where there has been no change in the ownership of the assets.
+If you’re a small business entity (SBE), you can transfer an active asset of your business (such as goodwill) to another SBE as part of a genuine business restructure, where there is no change in the ownership of the assets.
 This means no capital gains will be payable.
 However, state transfer tax might still apply.